fforu/fforxx4ever/vulnhub/prime.md

 now you are at level 0 stage.

-In real life pentesting we should use our tools to dig on a web very hard.
+In real life pentesting we shouln a d use our tools to dig oweb very hard.

 Happy hacking.